 This very accurate attenuator is very useful in accurate measurements in dB in the shack.

 The line up of the attenuator sections, from 1 dB at the input, to 20 dB at the output gives an good power distribution.

-This easy to build power attenuator is built with good available 2 watt resistors from the E12-series.
+The attenuator is easily built, with good available resistors from the E12-series.

 Resistors of 2 Watts

-Notice that metal film resistors will loose the heat via their wires.
-Carbon film resistors will loose the heat by radiating from their body.
+Notice that metal film resistors will lose the heat via the wires.
+Carbon film resistors will lose the heat by radiating from their body.

-The power above each section in the schematic is the maximum power of that section.
-This power can be “unleashed” only for a short while, say 10 to 20 seconds.
+The power above each section in the schematic, is the nominal power of that section.

 The value of the resistors of an accurate attenuator must have a very specific value that is not available as an E12-series value.
 By placing two resistors of the E12-series in parallel we can make any value.